-- [16] Based on the ASOF and having considered all of the evidence, the Board has determined that the Respondent failed to comply with s143(a)(i) and s143(f) of the Act. - [17] While the charge was laid in the alternative, the Board finds that the conduct is most appropriately dealt with under s143(a)(i). - [18] The COC was false and misleading and was incomplete.
-The work was not carried out in accordance with the requirements of the regulations.
+- [15] Based on the ASOF and having considered all of the evidence, the Board has determined that the Respondent failed to comply with s143(b) (ii) and s143(f) of the Act. - [16] While the charge was laid in the alternative, the Board finds that the conduct is most appropriately dealt with under s143(b)(ii). - [17] In order to make a finding under s143(b)(ii), the Board has to be satisfied that the Respondent's failures created a risk of serious harm or significant property damage. - [18] In the present case the Respondent's failures were significant and created a serious risk of harm.
+Sadly, as a result of the Respondent's failures, two people suffered electric shocks when they came into contact with energised surfaces. - [19] The COC was false and misleading in that the work was not lawful and safe.